-There are several implementations of this step.
+There are several implementations of scenario selection.
 The select scenarios configuration property allows choosing a tactic for scenario selection.
 There are the following tactics with the corresponding configuration property values in parentheses:

-- Default (None) the tactic only adds an extra environment model to the original one per each found savepoint. - Combinatorial (use all scenarios combinations) the tactic generates all possible combinations of scenarios in environment models filtering out infeasible ones. - Selective (a dictionary with configuration is given) the tactic allows users to set which particular scenarios should be added to new environment models.
+- Default (None) the tactic only adds an extra environment model to the original one per each found savepoint. - Combinatorial (use all scenarios combinations) the tactic generates all possible combinations of scenarios in environment models filtering out infeasible ones. - Selective (a dictionary with configuration is given) the tactic allows users to set which particular scenarios should be added to new environment models. - Savepoints-based (select savepoints) the tactic allows users to choose scenarios generated for savepoints.
+It is intended to use this tactic with the savepoint_requirements process separation tactic.